 Back to top

-The sting in the tail is in respect of costs incurred before 1 January 2021 but which relate to supplies made to EU clients after the change in rules, as HMRC is of the view that such VAT is NOT recoverable.
-There is also no change to the rules for domestic supplies, as such input tax would continue to be irrecoverable to the extent it is used for providing financial and insurance related services to UK businesses.
+This means as part of a business’ annual adjustment, depending on circumstances, it may be able to recover some or all of the VAT on these costs.
+There is no change to the rules for domestic supplies, as such input tax would continue to be irrecoverable to the extent it is used for providing financial and insurance related services to UK businesses.

 Back to top